In part 1 of this If You Wanna Be Happy article, I shared 19 little known reasons for why your strengths matter.

 • Also consider what you REALLY like to do - even if it's not in your job description right now.
 For example: "I get so much satisfaction when I help people."
 OR, "I love to make money."
 OR, "I love design and putting things together so they look and feel good."

 • Review past Assessments you've taken at work or in your own personal development work.
-If you've not taken any assessments in awhile I recommend: The DISC Assessment (It will reveal your top Communication Style strengths and blind spots.) and The Workplace Motivators Assessment.
-(It will reveal your top two passions and interests.)
+If you've not taken any assessments in awhile I recommend: The DISC Assessment (It will reveal your top Communication Style strengths and blind spots.) and The Workplace Motivators Assessment (It will reveal your top two passions and interests.)
+Contact us to get your assessments.

 4) Pick ONE Activity You Can Do, This Week, That Will Help You Use Your Strengths and Interests More.